 There are different fees for students whose status is ‘home-Scotland/EU', those whose status is 'home-RUK' and those whose status is ‘Overseas’.

-If you are unsure of your fee status there is information and advice available from the University and from the UK Council for International Student Affairs.
+If you are unsure of your fee status, information and advice is available from the University and from the UK Council for International Student Affairs.

 Applicants from Scotland and the EU